jon-hanson/javapickling/README.md

 A couple of things to note:
 * The pickler for MyType is expressed in terms of the picklers for the field types which comprise MyType, namely Integer and String.
-* The pickler is independent of the target format PF.
+* The pickler is independent of the pickled format `PF`.

 ## Tutorial